Emergency backstop and SCADA requirements for HV embedded generation

 • What are the communication and control requirements for embedded generators?

-Solar PV / DC coupled batteries Less than 200kW Low voltage CSIP-AUS1
+Solar PV / DC batteries Up to 200kW LV CSIP-AUS

-Solar PV / DC coupled batteries 200kW to 1.5MW Low voltage CSIP-AUS or SCADA2
+Solar PV / DC batteries 200kW to 1.5MW LV CSIP-AUS or SCADA

 • Will emergency backstop requirements apply if I add a BESS to an existing HV generator?